 Most new Android smartphones have a built-in manual mode in their stock camera app.
 If not, you can download a third-party application that does allow you to focus manually when your camera is camera2api ready.

-We will show how to find the manual camera mode for your mobile phone and how to download a trustworthy third-party app to do the job for you.
+We will show you how to find the manual camera mode for your mobile phone and how to download a trustworthy third-party app to do the job for you.

 How do I get to manual camera settings on Android?